nwchemgit/nwchem-wiki/NWChem-Architecture.md

 # NWChem Architecture

-As noted above, NWChem consists of independent modules that perform the various functions of the code.
+As described in the [Getting Started](Getting-Started.md) section, NWChem consists of independent modules that perform the various functions of the code.
 Examples include the input parser, self-consistent field (SCF) energy, SCF analytic gradient, and density functional theory (DFT) energy modules.
 The independent NWChem modules